cairis-platform/cairis/securitypatterns.md

 ![fig:SituatePatternDialog]({{ site.baseurl }}/assets/SituatePatternDialog.png "Situate Pattern Dialog")

 * To introduce a security pattern into the working project, open the Security Patterns dialog box, right-click on the pattern, and select the Situate Pattern option from the speed menu.
-This opens the Situate Pattern Dialog box, illustratedin figure [fig:SituatePatternDialog].
+This opens the Situate Pattern Dialog box.

 * For each collaborating asset, click on the check boxes that you wish to situate each asset in.
 It may be that not all assets in the pattern are relevant for all contexts of use.
 Therefore, all the pattern structure is retained in the project, the pattern structure displayed in each environment is based only on the assets situated.
 For example, for the Packet Filter Pattern, an end-user context of use may only be concerned with the client workstation asset and the firewall.
-A system administrator may be concerned about most of the pattern structur, but may be less concerned about interactions with external hosts.
+A system administrator may be concerned about most of the pattern structure, but may be less concerned about interactions with external hosts.

 * Click on the Create button to situate the pattern.